pdjr-ha/pdjr-schematic-card/README.md

 or '.' (to target all elements in a class).

 #### actions:
-Required object specifying actions to be performed on the selected SVG elements.
+Required object specifying one or more of the following actions to be performed on the selected SVG elements.

-Set actions are processed immediately the SVG document is loaded.
-It makes sense to group all of these actions together into single 'Initialisation' group.

-Update actions are processed each time the state of the associated Home Assistant entity changes.

 ##### set_class: '*class*'
 Add *class* to the classList of all selected elements as soon